jiacheng-xu/vmf_vae_nlp/README.md

 Spherical Latent Spaces for Stable Variational Autoencoders (vMF-VAE)
 =======================

-In this repo, we provide the experimental setups and inplementation for the algorithms described in:
+In this repo, we provide the experimental setups and implementation for the algorithms described in:

     Spherical Latent Spaces for Stable Variational Autoencoders.
     Jiacheng Xu and Greg Durrett.
 EMNLP 2018.